turdusmerula/bash-getopt/README.md

 source /usr/local/share/getopt/getopt.sh
 ```

-It will add some functions to allow describing some input options inside tour script, exemple:
+It will add some functions to describe the script input options inside, exemple:

 ```
 opt_config=$HOME/.docker